Celebrity Catchphrase: Tonight's line up and episodes from new series

 Who's on Celebrity Catchphrase tonight?

-Next week (September 19), will feature Jeff Stelling, Charlotte Hawkins, Andy Whyment
+Next week (September 26), will feature Nicola Coughlan, Stephen Mangan and Toyah Willcox.

+Last week (September 12) welcomed I'm A Celebrity stars Larry Lamb, Sam Quek and Scarlett Moffatt.

 Details on further episodes of the new 2020 series are to be confirmed.